Simi Valley Community Homes & Real Estate

-It was back in the 1970's when residents in the San Fernando Valley began migrating toward Simi Valley.
-Many we're trying to get ahead and looking for more affordable homes and a less expensive and the cost of living.
-Most residents agree and will tell you the homeownership outweighed any disadvantages associated with the longer commute to work.
+It was back in the 1970’s when residents in the San Fernando Valley began migrating toward Simi Valley.
+Many were trying to get ahead and looking for more affordable homes outside the valley.
+Most residents will tell you, homeownership outweighed any disadvantages associated with the longer commute to work.

-Just because Simi is labeled as a commuter city doesn't mean it's without some wonderful amenities and conveniences. if considering buying a home in Simi Valley, you'll plenty of shopping, dining, schools, parks and more.
+Just because Simi is labeled as a commuter city doesn’t mean it’s without some wonderful amenities and conveniences.
+If considering buying a home in Simi Valley, you’ll find plenty of shopping, dining, schools, parks and more.

-As you can see from the chart below, as of early 2017, the average price of a home in Simi Valley is slightly over $500,000.
-Though it's not cheap, it's certainly much less when compared to similar homes in parts of the San Fernando Valley or Los Angeles.
-Still, it's not inexpensive like it was back in the 1970's when Simi was first being developed.
-Nowadays, if looking for inexpensive similar homes one must go further out for example, in Antelope Valley.
+As of late 2019 the population is under 200,000 and usually the cost of homes is less than that of their neighbors in San Fernando Valley.
+Though it’s not cheap, it’s certainly much less when compared to similar homes in parts of the San Fernando Valley or Los Angeles.
+Still, housing is not inexpensive like it was back when Simi was first being developed.
+Nowadays, if looking for inexpensive similar homes one must go even further out for example, in Antelope Valley.

-Regardless, the homeowner's in Simi will tell you how much they enjoy getting away from the busier and more populated communities and once they are home from work, they appreciate the more quiet and serene lifestyle.
+Regardless, the homeowner’s in Simi often share how much they enjoy getting away from the busier and more populated communities.
+Once home from work, they appreciate a more quiet and serene lifestyle.

-There are many schools in Simi Valley and a very good mix of private and public schools.
-Many residents prefer the private schools for their children but if that's not for you there are plenty of choices for going to public.
+There are many schools in Simi Valley and a good mix of private and public schools.
+Some residents prefer the private schools for their children, but if that’s not for you there are plenty of choices for going to public.